Build Vitality (Prāna) and Immunity (Agni) to Protect Yourself from Coronavirus

 If you can follow the advice in the articles, you will increase your immunity and resilience.

+We live in interesting times!!!!
+Global warming, mass migration and epidemics crashing through the borders of nation-states, and financial disruption.
+All this distress can weaken your immune system, making you prone to illnesses, such as the coronavirus.
+These are all boundary issues.
 People dream about getting into their yogic practice and improving their diet and sleep.
 Prior to the virus spreading, this may have seemed a luxury that you can take up when “you have time”.
-However, today a healthy lifestyle that conserves energy and builds vitality-prāna is crucial to developing strong boundaries that either prevent the virus from entering or if the virus does get in enables you to combat it.
+However, today a healthy lifestyle that conserves energy and builds vitality-prāna is crucial to developing strong boundaries that either prevent the virus from entering or if the virus does get in enable you to combat it.
+If you haven’t been building your prāna, now is the time to start.
+Within a few weeks of practicing energy building meditations along with some lifestyle modifications (suggested in the second article), you will feel more relaxed and more robust.

 If you are suffering from chronic illness your life force (prāna) and your agni (digestive fire, immunity) are both not working properly.